 In this exercise, you will create a giraffe graph.
-You are pursuing a degree in animal care and technology, and you think it would be interesting to track the heights of giraffes at your local zoo.
-The zookeeper has provided you with the height of each of their giraffes.
+You are pursuing a degree in Animal Care and Technology, and you think it would be interesting to track the heights of giraffes in the area zoos.
+Your local zookeeper has provided you with the height of each giraffe.

-- 1. Open sb-Giraffe Heights from the Chapter 06 folder.
+- 1. Open sb-Giraffe Heights from the Lesson 06 folder.
 There are nine giraffes at the zoo: two adult males, three adult females, two yearlings, and two babies. - 2.
-Select the range A3:D6 and choose Insert→Charts→ Insert Column or Bar Chart - 3.
+Select the range A3:D6. - 3.
+Choose Insert→Charts→Insert Column Chart - 4.
 Choose the first chart type in the 3-D Column category.
-Now you will move the chart to its own sheet. - 4.
-With the chart selected, choose Chart Tools→Design→Location→ Move Chart .

-- 5. Choose the New Sheet option in the Move Chart dialog box and click OK.
-The chart now appears on its own page in the workbook.

-- 6. Save and close the file.
+Now you will move the chart to its own sheet. - 5.
+Make sure the chart is selected. - 6.
+Choose Chart Tools→Design→Location→Move Chart . - 7.
+Choose the New Sheet option in the Move Chart dialog box and click OK.
+The chart now appears on its own page in the workbook. - 8.
+Save and close the file; exit Excel.

-- 7. Exit Excel.